cotica/capstone/README.md

 ## References and contributors

 The General Assembly instruction team for Data Science Immersive cohort DSIR-322 greatly contributed in consultation for this project.
 It includes Gwen Rathgeber, Charlie Rice, Heather Robbins and Devin Fay.

-In addition, several family members assisted with helping obtain the required ad purchases to satisfy Amazon's own requirements.
-These family members include Rick and Nellie Troisi.